 Filing officers must promptly notify all candidates, officeholders, and committees who fail to timely file a required statement.
 Notification may be made by telephone or in writing, including by e-mail.
 Sample non-filer letters are available below.
 A record of all telephone calls and correspondence should be saved.

 Filing officers are required to report any apparent violation of the Act to the appropriate agency.
 An apparent violation exists if the filing officer knows or has reason to believe that a statement contains material inaccuracies or omissions, or when a filer fails to file all or part of a statement after reasonable notice has been provided.

 To expedite an enforcement referral to the FPPC’s Enforcement Division, use the Electronic Complaint System.
 Two written notifications must be made before referring a case and can be added as attachments.
-Click here to see a short demonstration of the system.
+We have created a short video demonstration of the Electronic Complaint System.
 Remember to choose "Referral" and click "Submit" when finished filling out the information.

 Reviewing Campaign Statements

 Filing officers must review all original campaign statements that are filed to determine if they contain the information required by the Act.
 The specific requirements are set out in Regulation 18110.

 Filing officers are not required to seek or obtain information to verify entries, examine previously filed statements, or check mathematical calculations on the statements.

 The link below provides a tool to use when reviewing statements.
 It contains a list of the most common errors and may be used when requesting amendments.